-Ever since the inception of photography itself, still life photography has been in vogue.
-And with the advancement of modern-day cameras, you can now have greater control over lighting, mood and composition of your photographs, thereby creating amazing still-life photography masterpieces.
+Ever since the inception of photography itself, still life photography has been popular.
+And with the advancement of modern-day cameras, you can now have greater control over lighting, mood, and the composition of your photographs, thereby allowing us to shoot amazing still-life photography masterpieces.

 Still-life photography as a form of art takes a great deal of learning and experience.
-You need to master the art of carefully selecting objects, the lighting and dozens of other variants.
+You need to master the art of carefully selecting objects, lighting, and dozens of other variants.

-Keep in mind that when it comes your subject, your background will play a crucial role.
-You can use the natural background that the subject is already on or you can help yourself by making use of paper, cardboard or fabric you have laying around.
-Keep the background simple so it doesn’t distract from the subject of your photo.
+Keep in mind that when it comes to your subject, your background will play a crucial role.
+You can use the natural background that the subject is already on, or you can help yourself by using paper, cardboard, or fabric you have lying around.
+Keep the background simple, so it doesn’t distract from the subject of your photo.

 You will also want to make use of natural light or make your own softbox to improve your lighting conditions.
 After that, it’s only a matter of playing with the subject arrangement to create an interesting scene.

 Technical terminology aside, we have put together a stunning collection of still-life photography examples for your photography inspiration.
 Enjoy!